How does a car warranty work?

 What other protection do I have if my car is faulty?

 If you buy a car – new or used – from a recognised dealer, you’re protected under the UK Consumer Rights Act 2015.
-This applies for six months, regardless of the warranty.

-• You have 30 days to claim a full refund, repair, or replacement
+• You have 30 days to claim a full refund, repair or replacement

-• If a fault emerges between 30 days and six months, you can get a partial refund, repair, or replacement.
+• If a fault emerges between 30 days and six months, you can get a partial refund, repair or replacement

-• After six months, it’s up to you to prove the car was faulty when you bought it
+• After six months, it’s up to you to prove the car was faulty when you bought it.

 How can I find the best car warranty?